PKMLab/tekmc/docs/method_5.md

 save_dir	  : str, default: None
   		    Directory where plot will be saved.
 If None, save_dir = ‘visualizations’.

-color_map	  : str, default: ‘terrain’
+color_map	  : str, default: ‘tab20’
 		    Color map used in the plot.
 </pre>
 **Outputs**